-- A Full Member - being a person who, at the date of election, is over the age of twenty one shall have two votes.
+A Full Member - being a person who, at the date of election, is over the age of twenty one shall have one vote.

-- A Junior Member - being a person who, at the commencement of the subscription year is under the age of eighteen.
+A Junior Member - being a person who, at the commencement of the subscription year is under the age of eighteen.
 Only a Junior Member aged sixteen or over at the commencement of the subscription year shall have one vote, except for vote for Captain Responsible for Juniors.

-- A Youth Member - being a person who, at the commencement of the subscription year, is between the ages of eighteen and twenty one.
-A Youth Member shall have two votes.
+A Youth Member - being a person who, at the commencement of the subscription year, is between the ages of eighteen and twenty one.
+A Youth Member shall have one vote.

-- A Life Member - who shall be created in the manner described in Rule 37 shall have one vote. (para to be deleted)
+A Life Member - who shall be created in the manner described in Rule 37 shall have one vote.

-- A Temporary Member (see para 24) - who shall have no vote.
+A Temporary Member - who shall have no vote.

-15. If the Annual Subscription for any category of membership is not paid before 1st April in any year, membership will be terminated until the required fee is paid.
-If membership is not renewed until the following year, reinstatement will be subject to payment of the appropriate joining fee together with the Annual Subscription.
+If the Annual Subscription for any category of membership is not paid before 31st December in any year membership will be terminated.
+Reinstatement will be subject to payment of the appropriate joining fee together with the Annual Subscription.